AGitUser0001/WRO-FE-2025/Building-Instructions.md

 # Building Instructions
-The construction of our robot is split up into 10 steps.
+The construction of our robot is split up into 11 steps.
 Step zero being to first print our 3d prints which can be found in our 3d prints folder.
 Step one being to modify the chassis and soldering.
 Step two being to next gather all the required parts and components.
 Step 3 is to attach the 3d prints.
 Step four is to start the build by attaching the movement parts.
 Step five is to wire everything together.
 Step six is to add the sensors.
 Step seven is attaching the battery.
-Step eight to finish the build with final touches.
-Finally, step nine to import the code and run it.
+Step eight is soldering the switch.
+Step nine to finish the build with final touches.
+Finally, step ten to import the code and run it.

 ***Step Zero:***
 This step is purely dedicated to acquiring the 3d prints.
 You will need to find the prints in the 3d prints folder on our repository, next download them and print them out, if you are unsure on how to you can always use external help such as Google or Youtube.